 That was the summer of 1984.
 I was writing short stories and working on my fantasy novel, a sort of long-term love/hate project that I couldn’t finish or get out of my mind.
 I read magazines about writing, and in one of them I saw an ad for a 6 week science fiction/fantasy workshop in Seattle.
-I applied immediately; knowing that my workplace would never give me two months off, I would have to quit.
+I applied immediately, knowing that my workplace would never give me two months off, I knew I had to quit.
 I had to find the money for the fee (credit card).
 But I wasn’t worried about any of that.
 My first worry was being accepted.

 I sent in a chapter from the novel.

 When I got my acceptance I was over the moon.
 I found someone to take care of my cats.
 I called my sister who lived in Seattle to ask if I could stay with her while attending the workshop.
 I gave notice.

 This was the Clarion West Workshop’s resurrection after what I believe was one attempt at establishment in the early 70’s.
 Too talented and devoted women, Marilyn Holt and J.T Stewart, got the ball rolling, inviting writers, finding accommodations, managing fees, reviewing our manuscripts.
 Honestly, of the lineup of six teachers, I only knew of 2: David Hartwell and Norman Spinrad.
 (I read science fiction and fantasy, but I was not a devotee.)